madeleineforbes/gwenbell.com/thework.md

 #### Reverb | Technical Skill Level: Beginner | PDF

+It’s a reverberation when the desire to see it chart its own path becomes greater than the urge to control it.
+(I think that’s also a definition of love.)

 Once you're aligned, your message can travel.
 These are the stories of how I did, and do, the work.

 ***